Registration Policy on Adding/Dropping Courses

 Drops for any other reason are included in the six-drop rule, are recorded by the Office of the University Registrar and are included in the six-drop count on the academic transcript.
 A health science center undergraduate student affected by this statute that has attended or plans to attend another institution of higher education should become familiar with that institution's policies on dropping courses.

 A refund or adjustment of tuition and mandatory fees for dropped courses and student withdrawals shall be governed by Section 54.006 of the Texas Education Code as they relate to Section 51.907 of the Texas Education Code.
-The change in law made by Section 54.006, as it applies to Section 51.907, applies to tuition and mandatory fees charged with the beginning of Fall 2007.
+The change in law made by Section 54.006, as it applies to Section 51.907, applies to tuition and mandatory fees charged with the beginning of fall 2007.

 DEFINITION OF TERMS